Morriar/csg_debug_2017/README.md

 Collections of the `csg_debug` database are:

-* `game` the started game (only one item in the collection)
 * `teams` the list of registered teams for the game
-* `bugs` the list of registered bugs for the game
 * `status` the resulting bug status for each team for each round
+* `rounds` the rounds of the game and started time

+There is a tool called `load_db` to load json files into the Mongod database.
+Look at `tools/load_db.js`:

+	node tools/load_db.js csg_debug teams tests/data/teams_3.json

+The same tool can also be used to clear game data:

+	node tools/load_db.js csg_debug teams drop

+See `tests/data` for some data you can use when developping and testing your bug challenges.

 ## Scoreboard

 The score board is used to display the list of teams and their remaining ressources during the competition.

+To run the scoreboard:

+	node scoreboard/bin/www

+Or to run in debug mode:

+	make -C scoreboard

 There is two public pages:

-* `/` teams ranking page that displays all teams and their levels of Oxygen, Energy and Score.
+* `GET /` teams ranking page that displays all teams and their levels of Oxygen, Energy and Score.

-* `/team/:team` team page that shows the status of one team.
+* `GET /team/:team` team page that shows the status of one team.
 It displays its ressources and each bugs with the last ping results.

+Also one internal page is used to serve the bug status modal by Ajax:

+* `GET /team/:team/:bug` bug stauts page that shows the status of the bug and the logs.

+The scoreboard depends on the MongoDB data to render the pages.
+The database is populated by the CRON.

 ## CRON